Rakhyvel/Orng/docs/tutorial-ideas.md

     - compile-time string literal concat (implement btw)
 - Sum types
     - Injections
-    - how to do enums (how Orng is better than Go)
+    - how to do enums (how Orange is better than Go)
     - inferred members
 - Functions
     - `return`